dannguyen/smalldata_journalism/introduction.md

 ---
 layout: page
-title: Introduction to Small Data Journalism
+title: About small data Journalism
 tagline: Journalism that counts
 guff: 'sdJ is a compendium of practical data journalism lessons edited by Dan Nguyen.'
 ---